ummukalsumfn/Portofolio_Data/1_Case Study_NYC Airbnb/Readme.md

+👋 Hi
-Hi this is my first case study about NYC AirBnB 🏨 🏠
+This is my first case study about NYC AirBnB 🏨 🏠